Darkerhack/jython.org/README.md

-## I'm a Data Analyst, Security Researcher, and CTF Player!!
+## I'm a Data Analyst, Security Researcher, and Leveraging Data for Business Intelligence"!!

 - 🔍 Actively advancing skills in data analytics
 - 💻 Engaged in impactful data analysis projects